KazumichiOta/elderly-brain-template/README_Elderly Brain Template Data and Metrics.txt

 # 1. Overview
 This repository contains supplementary data related to the Elderly Brain template developed and evaluated in our study,
-“Developing and Validating an Elderly Brain template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses.”
+*Developing and Validating an Elderly Brain template: A Comprehensive Comparison with MNI152 for Age-Specific Neuroimaging Analyses*

 Specifically, it includes:
 - Subcortical Dice coefficients for n=282 QC-passed IXI participants (after intracranial-volume QC; see Methods §2.2.3).
 - Whole-brain metrics (3D-SSIM, CC, MSE) for the same 282 QC-passed IXI participants.
 - Demographics (ID, sex, age) for n=90 QC-passed older adults (65–84 years) from the OASIS-1 dataset, matched to the 2020 Japanese census distribution.
 - Iterative convergence metrics (MSE, CC, 3D-SSIM) capturing how the Elderly template was refined over 20 iterative updates (phases).
+- Binary masks for seven subcortical ROIs and for GM / WM / CSF tissue classes.

+---

 # 2. File Contents